Crazy about crumbs!

 Recently I’ve been doing a lot of baking.
-I’ve been making oat and raisin squares, chocolate brownies (pictured above), banana tea bread, butternut squash tea bread and the other day I made some chocolate cookies!
-I have found that with all this baking comes lots of crumbs!
+I’ve been making oat and raisin squares, chocolate brownies, banana tea bread, butternut squash tea bread and chocolate cookies!
+I’ve found that with all this baking comes lots of crumbs!

-There are a wide variety of uses for crumbs though and there is no need to let them go to waste ever again
+There are a wide variety of uses for your little leftovers though!
+There is no need to let them go to waste ever again

-Here are 5 more ideas for using up the crumbs:
+Here are 5 ideas for using up baking crumbs:

-- Squash the crumbs together while still warm and make them into bite sized snacks.
+- Squash them all together while still warm and make them into bite sized snacks.
 If they are too crumbly you could add a little oil to combine them.

-- Cheesecake base – just combine the crumbs with a little melted butter or oil, put a layer in the bottom of the relevant dish.
+- Cheesecake base .
+Combine the crumbs with a little melted butter or oil.
+Put a layer in the bottom of the relevant dish.
 Layer with the rest of the cheesecake ingredients and put in the fridge to set.

-- Sprinkled onto a bowl of icecream – they can really jazz up a boring bowl of vanilla!
+- Sprinkled onto a bowl of ice cream.
+Crumbs can really jazz up a boring bowl of vanilla!

-- Crumbs could be used to top fruit pies and bakes – just mix in a little oil or butter to stop the crumbs from burning.
+- Crumbs could be used to top fruit pies and bakes.
+Mix in a little oil or butter to stop the them from burning.